Synival/qscript/README.md

 ## Values, Actions, and Function Calls:

 All code is composed of *values* followed by zero or more *actions*.
-When a value is encountered, it is first *evaluated*, a process which dereferences variables, properties, and executes blocks until a non-internal *primitive* is found.
+When a value is encountered, it is first *evaluated*, a process which dereferences variables, properties, and executes blocks until a *real primitive* is found.
 If a value has an action, the evaluation is inputted into that action whose evaluation is fed into the next action and so on.
 The final evaluation is then returned to the value's caller.

 The most common action is a *function call*, which interprets its input as a function name and attempts to execute it.
 Function calls are declared with a set a parentheses containing a comma-separated *list* of values that are passed to the function as *parameters*.
 A function name can be any string matching either an internal function or a resource.